storycraft/rmk/README.md

 AVR GCC Toolchain, dfu-programmer

 ## Building and flashing
-Run `cargo xtask build` to build firmware as elf and hex (can be found at `target/atmega32u4/release`)
+Run `cargo xtask build storyboard68` to build firmware as elf and hex

-Run `cargo xtask deploy` to build and flash firmware into device directly
+Run `cargo xtask deploy storyboard68` to build and flash firmware into device directly

 ## License
 The project is licensed under MIT or Apache-2.0